FOR CLASSROOM TEACHERS

 Student: I split it into 6×40 and 6×7 and added them.
 I got 282.

 What MCT sees: Correct answer, sound method, but when asked why it works, the student says "that's just what you do with big numbers."
-They've memorized a procedure without understanding the principle beneath it.
-That principle is what makes fractions, area, and algebra work.
+They can do the procedure, but the principle underneath it is still fragile.

 What you can do tomorrow: Use an area model to make the structure visible.
-5 minutes.
-The student has the procedure.
-They just need to see why it works so it transfers to what's coming next.
+The student doesn't need more practice with the steps.
+They need to see why the steps work so the idea transfers to what comes next.

 "Thirteen years in the classroom.
 MAP, iReady, IXL could all tell me my students were behind.
 None understood why, or could help me close the gap.
 So I built something that does."